Carson City (Nev.) -- History

 Overview Husband and wife Henry "Harry" Rust (-1879) and Nellie Verrill Mighels (1844-1945) were from Norway, Maine.
 Harry became owner of the Carson (City) Daily Appeal in 1865.
 They married in 1866 after a lengthy courtship by mail.
 The collection primarily contains correspondence between Nellie and Henry before their marriage.

 Abstract Nomination for the Carson City Civic Auditorium which was designed in 1938 by Lehman A. Ferris and built with funds from the Work Projects Administration (W.P.A.).

 Overview Willa Oldham Ramsden moved to Boulder City, Nevada, in 1957 where she and her husband, Clifton John Oldham, raised Appaloosa horses and where she began writing articles for local newspapers.
 In 1970, they relocated to Carson City where Willa became well known as a writer and community activist.
-Her collection includes personal information, professional activity material, material on horses, correspondence, articles, speeches, and copies of her two books on Carson City history.
+The collection includes personal information, professional activity material, materials on horses, correspondence, articles, speeches, and copies of her two books on Carson City history.

 Dates: 1911-1999; Majority of material found within 1949-1996